Mershops Northridge

-Northridge Mall is a shopping mall in Salinas, California, the largest in Monterey County.
-Located off Highway 101 near Boronda Road and North Main Street in the northern part of the city, the single-story structure encompasses 976913 sqft of retail space.
-Northridge Mall features more than 110 shops, two restaurants, a fast-food court with eight outlets (2 vacant), a Round One Entertainment, and three department stores including Hobby Lobby, JCPenney, and Macy's with one vacant anchor last occupied by Sears.
+Mershops Northridge, colloquially known as Northridge Mall, is a shopping mall in Salinas, California, United States, and the largest in Monterey County.
+Located off U.S. Highway 101 near Boronda Road and North Main Street in the northern part of the city, the single-story structure encompasses 976913 sqft of retail space.

+Features and Stores

+Mershops Northridge features more than 110 shops, two restaurants, a food court with eight outlets, a Round One Entertainment, and four department stores including Hobby Lobby, JCPenney, Macy's, Burlington (not yet opened), an auto shop known as O’Reilly Auto Parts, an arcade known as Dave & Busters, Gohan AYCE Buffet, and an axe throwing business called Smash n' Axe.
 It receives approximately 7.2 million visitors annually with approximately 5,800 spaces in the open-air parking lot.
 It is the only indoor shopping mall between San Jose and Santa Maria.

 History

+Opening, 1980s, and 1990s

-Northridge Mall opened in 1974 with 60 stores and Emporium Capwells, JCPenney, and Mervyns as anchor stores.
+Northridge Mall opened on October 25, 1972 with 60 stores and Emporium Capwells, JCPenney, and Mervyn's as anchor stores.
 It was owned by the insurance company Northwestern Mutual.
 Sears moved from its original South Main Street location to its mall location, which, at the time, was disconnected and was not affiliated with the mall.
 It was not until the new south wing was added in 1982, that the pre-existing Sears outlet became part of the mall.
 The new wing also nearly doubled the shopping center's retail space and stores.
+The resulting addition gave the shopping mall the distinction where one had to enter JCPenney to access one end of the mall to the other while inside.

 In 1994 the mall was remodeled and in 1996 the Emporium Capwells outlet was replaced by Macy's; both Sears and JCPenney underwent extensive remodels.
-In 1998, the Mervyns outlet was extensively remodeled to incorporate the brand's new image.
+In 1998, the Mervyn's outlet was extensively remodeled to incorporate the brand's new image.